tomusborne/wp-show-posts/readme.txt

 == Changelog ==

+= 0.7 =
+* Prevent direct access to files
+* Add prefix to all column classes to avoid conflicts
+* Use wp_trim_words() function for excerpts
+* Fix conflict with Maintenance plugin
+* Make columns full width on mobile
+* Allow more tag usage when excerpt is set
+* Add blank option in widget to fix bug in Customizer/Elementor

 = 0.6 =
 * Add height: auto to images to prevent image stretching in Beaver Builder
 * Prevent horizontal scrolling when posts are in columns